Appletons' Cyclopædia of American Biography: Authorship

+Chiguaihue" are also listed as suspicious.

+In Dobson's 1993 study of Appleton's, he found four articles in the letter I to be fictitious.

+Articles on "Ingulf von Köln, Rudolf" (listed as suspicious by Dobson) and "Zénon de Rouvroy, Charles-Albert" (sometimes mentioned as "de Rouvroy, Charles-Albert Zénon") were found by Williams in 2021 to be fictitious.

-Contributors to Appletons' Cyclopædia were free to suggest new subjects and were paid according to the length of the article.
-Articles were only checked for form by the editorial staff.
+Contributors to Appletons' Cyclopædia were free to suggest new subjects and were paid according to the length of the article, with articles only being checked for form by the editorial staff.
 While conceding that Appletons' Cyclopædia was a "valuable and authoritative work", and that her results should not reflect on the many authentic articles, Schindler noted that articles on Latin American subjects should be used cautiously until verified against other sources.

 Precedents

 Appletons' Cyclopædia incorporated Francis S. Drake's Dictionary of American Biography (not to be confused with the more comprehensive 20th century Dictionary of American Biography).
 Drake's Dictionary was published in 1872 with 10,000 biographies.
 He worked on a second edition but died in 1885 without completing it.
 His first edition, original material, latest corrections, and all material he had gathered for the new edition were used in Appletons.

 Editions

 The first edition of the Cyclopædia was published between 1887 and 1889 by D. Appleton and Company of New York City.
 The general editors were James Grant Wilson and John Fiske; the managing editor from 1886 to 1888 was Rossiter Johnson.
 A seventh volume, containing an appendix and supplementary lists, and thematic indexes to the whole work, was issued in 1901.

 The Cyclopædia was republished, uncorrected, by the Gale Research Company in 1968.